 Laser tattoo removal has become the standard treatment for tattoo removal because it offers an effective, safe and fast solution for removing unwanted tattoos.
 With the right lasers, most common tattoo colours can be removed: black, dark tones and red.
 Our laser is not able to remove sky blue, light green and yellow colours.

 We do not remove cosmetic tattoos on the brows, eyeliners and lips.

 The laser affects the tattoo with very short and strong laser pulses that penetrate deep into the skin, without injuring the top layers.
 These pulses are then absorbed by the pigments in the ink and as the laser light is transformed into photoacoustic waves, mechanically breaking up the ink into smaller particles.
 These are then naturally absorbed by the body’s own immune system.

 How many sessions do I need?

-The number of treatments depends on the size of the tattoo as well as its location, depth and colour.
+The number of treatments will depend on the size of the tattoo as well as its location, depth, and colour.
 Amateur tattoos are the easiest to remove whereas professional ones may require more treatment sessions.
 The tattoo will fade slowly between treatments as the body removes the remainders of the tattoo pigment.